tarekziade/blog/entries/mozilla-presence.rst

-In iOS >= 7.x, applications that want to provide a presence feature can keep a socket opened in the background even if the application is not running anymore in the foreground.
+In iOS >= 7.x, applications that want to provide a presence feature can keep a socket opened in the background even if the application is not running any more in the foreground.

 The feature is called `setKeepAliveTimeout <https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIApplication_Class/Reference/Reference.html#//apple_ref/occ/instm/UIApplication/setKeepAliveTimeout:handler:>`_ and will give the app the ability to register a handler that will be called periodically to check on the socket connection.